 Calms down your immune system.
-Remicade (Infliximab) is very effective at calming down your immune system, but you have to get each dose at your doctor's office and watch out for serious side effects.
+Remicade (infliximab) is an effective treatment for many autoimmune diseases, but you can have serious side effects.

 Treats moderate to severe psoriasis.
 Stelara (Ustekinumab) works for two psoriatic conditions.
 It may be somewhat of a hassle because of the injection, but after the first two doses, you only need to take it every 12 weeks.

 Remicade (infliximab) blocks a protein in your immune system called TNF (tumor necrosis factor) that causes inflammation.

 Stelara (Ustekinumab) is a biologic response modifier, or biologic.
 It blocks two immune system proteins called IL-12 and IL-23.
 This slows down new skin cell formation, and lowers inflammation for people with psoriasis or psoriatic arthritis.

 › There are certain medicines that interact with Stelara (Ustekinumab) or will need the dose adjusted, especially if they are "narrow" therapy medicines like warfarin,

 › Although rare, Remicade (infliximab) can hurt your liver.
 If you have appetite/weight loss, stomach discomfort, vomiting, or dark urine, talk to your doctor.
 If you have yellowing of skin/eyes, talk to your doctor right away.

 › People taking Remicade (infliximab) for ulcerative colitis, Crohn's disease, rheumatoid arthritis and other autoimmune conditions had more clinical response, clinical remission and symptom improvement compared to people who did not take Remicade (infliximab).

 › People who were also taking steroids for treatment were able to discontinue steroid use while taking Remicade (infliximab).

 › Remicade (infliximab) has almost two decades of clinical trial data and real-life experience with many people who have used it.